JetBrains/teamcity-documentation/topics/managing-your-user-account.md

 Since TeamCity 2020.2, you can also add time-limited tokens which will be revoked after their expiration.

+<video href="_3oKTnYwKa8"
+title="New in TeamCity 2020.2: Short-lived Access Tokens"/>

 You can manage tokens in __My Settings & Tools | Access Tokens__.
 Note that the token value is only available during token creation and is not possible for retrieval afterwards.

 ## Managing Version Control Username Settings